 “That broke me out of my rut,” Seats said.

-Around that time, his buddy, Matt had started Slicehost, a web hosting company in August of 2007.
+Around that time, his buddy, Matt had started Slicehost, a web hosting company in 2006.
 He had already invested $10,000 in the business.
 Seats matched that and they became partners.
 But Seats didn’t quit his day job.
 He spent nights and weekends working at Slicehost and his days at his CPI job.
 They spent three months building the core product.
 The idea was to buy a server and virtually divide it into smaller pieces and sell “slices” to customers.
 They bought three initial servers.
 Then they put up a Website, explained the offering and opened up a chat room.
 They turned the system on and the first customer walked through the virtual door.
 Web hosting started at $40 and rose from there depending on the amount of server capacity required.

 Seats planned to quit his day job at CPI within two years of starting up Slicehost.
 Instead, he quit two months later.
 By then, they had two dozen servers running, a waiting list of customers wanting to buy the service and they never advertised.